Full program video: Dennis Cooper and Eileen Myles: October 15, 2017

-Directly following the Communal Presence conference, Friday–Sunday Oct 13–15 at UC Berkeley and aligned venues on both sides of the Bay, we are very pleased to be hosting a duo reading by versatile and renowned writers Dennis Cooper and Eileen Myles, at McRoskey Mattress Co.’s 3rd floor loft space in San Francisco.
-Admission: $10 ($5 low income, free to SFSU students and Poetry Center members).
+Directly following the Communal Presence conference, Friday–Sunday Oct 13–15 at UC Berkeley and aligned venues on both sides of the Bay, we were very pleased host a duo reading by versatile and renowned writers Dennis Cooper and Eileen Myles, at McRoskey Mattress Co.’s 3rd floor loft space in San Francisco.

 Co-sponsored by The Poetry Center and The Green Arcade, in conjunction with Communal Presence: New Narrative Writing Today.

 Eileen Myles is a poet, novelist, performer and art journalist.
 Their twenty books include Afterglow (a dog memoir), a 2017 re-issue of the novel Cool for You, I Must Be Living Twice/new and selected poems, and Chelsea Girls.
 Eileen is the recipient of a Guggenheim Fellowship, an Andy Warhol / Creative Capital Arts Writers grant, four Lambda Book Awards, and the Shelley Prize from the PSA.
 In 2016, Myles received a Creative Capital grant and the Clark Prize for excellence in art writing.
 Currently they teach at NYU and Naropa University and live in Marfa TX and New York.